Vyral/base-template/_drafts/the-current-state-of-the-market-december-2019.md

 youtube_code: FryAH0o97Hg
 ---

-{% include youtube.html %}Today let’s reflect on the year-to-date 2019 real estate market and what we predict for the end of this market year.
+{% include youtube.html %}<center>Today let’s reflect on the year-to-date 2019 real estate market and what we predict for the end of this market year.</center>

 So far this year, the number of new listings has increased by about 5.5%, meaning that more properties have been hitting the market.
 The interesting part of that is that we also saw the number of new contracts with pending homes increase by a similar amount.
 This shows that the market is absorbing all the new inventory—**this is a great sign for those who are thinking of selling their homes this year or next.** But that’s not the only great sign for sellers in our market: